niftycode/imessage_reader/README.md

     imessage_reader.py -e

 to create an Excel file containing users and messages.
+The file will be stored in the Desktop folder.

 **Note**: You need access to the *Library* folder in order to read the iMessage database file ("chat.db").
 You can add access (for *Terminal* or *iTerm*) in